Automatic Hose Reels

 Automatic hose reels are a type of hose reel that uses electric, hydraulic, spring or pneumatic power to unwind and wind the hosing they house with minimum effort.
 Offering fully automatic retraction, the purpose of automatic hose reels is to keep hoses neat when not in use and kink free when being used.
 Hoses lying out are a tripping hazard to employees and customers; automatic hose reels prevent this danger and also prolong the life of the hose.

-As revolvable drum-shaped devices designed for hoses to wrap around, automatic hose reels are designed for convenient, automated winding and unwinding in indoor or outdoor facilities as well as on the back of vehicles.
+As revolvable drum-shaped devices designed for hoses to wrap around, automatic hose reels are designed for convenient, automated winding and unwinding in indoor or outdoor facilities as well as on the back of trucks.
 Automatic hose reels offer three main retraction methods: electric, hydraulic and pneumatic rewinding, which have motors that drive the reel's rewinding; and spring rewinding, with an internal spring that rewinds the reel.
 There are also two main types of automatic cord reel designs: open design and closed, or cage, design.
 Open design automatic hose reels leave the hose uncovered, which provides little protection.
 In closed design automatic hose reels the reel is covered by an outer structure.
 This outer structure is typically constructed from metal or plastic and referred to as a cage or box.
 The cage protects the hose from atmospheric threats such as sun, fumes or chemicals.
 However, both automatic hose reel designs are durable and will often last a lifetime.
 In addition, many automatic hose reels come with a latching mechanism that assures positive extension stop and easy retraction at any length.

 As a retractable hose reel, there will be no problems with the hose bending and twisting.
 In fact, even the use of a manual reel requires a lot of time and effort just to reel up the hose correctly.
 For people who cannot seem to get the hose rolled up right, the automatic reel for the hose is the answer to the problem.
 This is why with the use of an automatic water hose reel, storing a hose has never been this easy without worrying about the condition and the shape of the hose.